abdullahzamir/abdullahzamir/README.md

 - 👋 Hi, I’m @abdullahzamir
 - 👀 I’m interested in Secuirty
-- 🌱 I’m currently learning Network Security
+- 🌱 I’m currently learning to code
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on basically anything
-- 📫 How to reach me ...
+- 📫 How to reach me
+   - Discord: GC#1869

 <!---
 abdullahzamir/abdullahzamir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.